MCT-master/mct-master.github.io/_posts/2021-02-18-joni-stress-less.md

    <img src="/assets/image/2021_19_02_joni_maxmsp.png" alt="Alternate Text" title="Flowchart of the programme" width="auto"/> <figcaption><center>Figure 8.
 MAX/MSP patch: Heartbeat simulation demo</center>
 </figcaption>
 </figure>

+The result of the demo (Figure 9) resembles the real heartbeat to some extent, but there is more work to be done (e.g., the attack time of the second pulse) in the future to sculpt the sound.

 <figure style="float: auto">
    <img src="/assets/image/2021_19_02_joni_waveform2.png" alt="Alternate Text" title="Flowchart of the programme" width="800"/> <figcaption><center>Figure 9.
 Waveform of the simulated heartbeat